 On occasion, there may be good reason for students to be away during a final exam in June.
 If this is the case, please contact school administration regarding the possibility of rescheduling exams.
 Please be aware that Alberta Learning does have rules and regulations that must be followed in regards to the rescheduling of final exams.
-Students must write final exams to be considered for Honors with Proficiency or Honor standing.
+Students must write final exams to be considered for Honor Roll standing.